 Operation Healthy Air is a partnership between national and local partners, community-based organizations, universities, schools, aquaria, government agencies, and community members.
 The research is led by Dr. Darrel Jenerette and his lab at University of California Riverside, Dr. Jun Wang and his lab at the University of Iowa as well as Mark Chandler at Earthwatch Institute.

-Two of the greatest threats to human well-being in urban environments are the dramatic increase in extreme heat days (i.e. days above 105o F) and exposure to air pollutants including particulates and ozone.
+Two of the greatest threats to human well-being in urban environments are the dramatic increase in extreme heat days (i.e., days above 105℉) and exposure to air pollutants including particulates and ozone.
 These pollutants can present severe health risks especially to those with respiratory illnesses such as asthma.

-Currently, general public announcements do notify people of extreme (heat, smog…) days with general health recommendations such as remaining indoors or seeking cool shelters– but this information is often on a more general scale than we need to make our daily decisions.
+Currently, general public announcements do notify people of extreme (heat, smog, etc.) days with general health recommendations such as remaining indoors or seeking cool shelters– ut this information is often on a more general scale than we need to make our daily decisions.
 These general numbers do not reflect real variation in air temperature and pollution from house to house or neighborhood to neighborhood.
-Making the right decision is important, especially when considering some of our most vulnerable communities (e.g. children, elderly, economically disadvantaged, health challenged).
+Making the right decision is important, especially when considering some of our most vulnerable communities (e.g., children, elderly, economically disadvantaged, health challenged).